What red flags can I expect with an unethical broker?

-It might seem it would be more cost-effective to cut out the “middleman” and deal directly with the operator; however, keep in mind an operator’s primary interest is to secure the flight, while a broker adds value by ensuring that all aspects of their client’s trip have been carefully planned and that all their interests and needs have been met.
-An honest broker will happily explain the pros and cons with using their services – and they shouldn’t have an issue with allowing you to speak to the operator directly if you request it.
+It might seem it would be more cost-effective to cut out the “middleman” and deal directly with the operator.
+However, keep in mind, an operator’s primary interest is to secure the flight, while a broker adds value by ensuring that all aspects of their client’s trip have been carefully planned and that all their interests and needs have been met.
+An honest broker will happily explain the pros and cons of using their services – and they shouldn’t have an issue with allowing you to speak to the operator directly if you request it.

 What type of aircraft do you have access to?